-Challenge Detail of challenge number 1 Attainment: of disadvantaged pupils in EBACC subjects is below that of their non- disadvantaged peers: MATHS: KS4 attainment of disadvantaged pupils is around 1.5 grades lower than their non-disadvantaged peers.
+Challenge number Detail of challenge 1 Attainment: of disadvantaged pupils in EBACC subjects is below that of their non- disadvantaged peers: MATHS: KS4 attainment of disadvantaged pupils is around 1.5 grades lower than their non-disadvantaged peers.
 KS2: only 47 % disadvantaged pupils achieved the expected standard compared with 68% non-disadvantaged pupils achieving expected standard in Maths.
 No pupils achieved greater depth.
 ENGLISH: KS4 attainment of disadvantaged pupils is around 3/4 of a grade lower than their non-disadvantaged peers.
 KS2: In reading, 47% of disadvantaged pupils achieved the expected standard compared to 76% non-disadvantaged.33% of disadvantaged pupils achieved greater depth.
 In Writing, 63% of disadvantaged pupils achieved the expected standard, which was very slightly above non-disadvantaged at 62% and 22% of disadvantaged pupils achieved greater depth SCIENCE: • KS4 attainment of disadvantaged pupils is almost one grade lower than their non-disadvantaged peers in Double Award.
 In Triple Award, KS4 attainment of disadvantaged pupils is 1.3 grades lower in Biology, 0.25 grades lower in Chemistry, and 0.65 grades lower in Physics.
 LANGUAGES: KS4 attainment of disadvantaged pupils is around 1 grade lower (French), and 0.75 grades lower (Spanish) than their non-disadvantaged peers.
-HUMANITIES (History & Geography): KS4 attainment is around 1 grade lower (History) and 1.5 grades lower (Geography) than non-disadvantaged peers.
+HUMANITIES (History & Geography): KS4 attainment is around 1 grade lower (History) and 1.5 grades lower (Geography) RS4 attainment is around if grade lower (History) and 1.5 grades lower (Geog- raphy) than non-disadvantaged peers.
 2 Literacy and Reading: Assessments, observations and discussion with KS2 and KS3 pupils indicate that dis- advantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
-3 Oral Skills: Assessments, observations and discussions with pupils indicate under-developed oral skills and vocabulary amongst disadvantaged pupils in some classes, for example Reception, Y3 and Y4.
-4 Phonics and early reading: Assessments, observations and discussions with pupils generally shows that disadvantaged pupils have greater challenges with phonics in some classes, for example Reception and Y3.
+3 Oral Skills: Assessments, observations and discussions with pupils indicate under-developed oral skills and vocabulary amongst disadvantaged pupils in some classes, for example Reception, Y3, Y4 (Current Year 5 and 6) 4 Phonics and early reading: Assessments, observations and discussions with pupils generally shows that disadvantaged pupils have greater challenges with phonics in some classes, for example Reception.
 The number of disadvantaged pupils achieving GD in reading at the end of KS1 is significantly low.